-Retention rate for the period was 83.6% (2016: 84.3%).
-The retention rates achieved in 2016 and 2017 reflect the successful renewal of a profitable book of business, following the re-underwriting of the book that occurred between 2008 and 2012, through which the book was rebalanced and around half of the underwriting portfolio non-renewed.
-The slight reduction in 2017 is a result of active decisions not to renew underperforming accounts in certain divisions, such as Aviation.
+The retention rate for the period was 80.2% (2017: 83.6%).
+The retention rates achieved in 2017 and 2018 reflect the successful renewal of a profitable book of business, following the re-underwriting of the book that occurred between 2008 and 2012, through which the book was rebalanced and around half of the underwriting portfolio non-renewed.
+The reduction in 2018 results from decisions not to renew certain under-performing or unsustainably priced accounts and the exit of certain classes such as Aviation.